hrushipandit/OptiCloud/README.md

 3. Start the development servers:

 ```
     # Start the Django backend server
     python manage.py runserver
     # In a new terminal, start the Next.js frontend
     cd frontend && npm run dev
 ```

-Contributing
+## Contributing
 Contributions to improve the platform are welcome.
 Please feel free to fork the repository, make changes, and submit a pull request.
 You can also open issues for bugs or feature requests.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-Contributing
-Contributions to improve the platform are welcome.
-Please feel free to fork the repository, make changes, and submit a pull request.
-You can also open issues for bugs or feature requests.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.